 CITRUS LEAGUE - 2018

-For the 2018 competition, representatives from each club (Hemet, Pomona, Redlands, Riverside, and Sun City) met on Tuesday November 28, in Riverside to discuss the upcoming season.
+For the 2018 competition, representatives from each club (Hemet, Pomona, Redlands, Riverside, and Sun City) met on Tuesday November 28,2017 in Riverside to discuss the upcoming season and on January 9th to finalize planning.
 Historically, clubs entered as many teams as they wished.
 If enough teams played, the League had A and B Flights, where the A Flight determined the Waterbury Tournament team.
 The B Flight allowed a “developmental experience” for bowlers who are relatively new.
 In recent years, A and B Flights have not been used.

 Citrus League has been played on Thursdays for many years.
 The current practice is that each triples team plays a 14-end game against one team in the morning, has lunch, and then plays 12 ends against a different team in the afternoon.
 Normally the league begins near the end of January and concludes in early April.
 Recent years have been in a double round robin format (i.e., each team plays each other team twice).
 It is very prestigious for a club to win its league.